Visit us at Booth #401 at the Norway Exhibition and Convention Center

 Try Discovery Live in Our Booth

-ANSYS Discovery Live is an environment providing instantaneous simulation, tightly coupled with direct geometry modeling, to enable interactive design exploration.
-Supporting common fluids, structural, and thermal simulation applications, it allows engineers to experiment with design ideas and see instant feedback from their changes.
+ANSYS Discovery Live is an environment that provides instantaneous simulation, tightly coupled with direct geometry modeling, to enable interactive design exploration.
+Supporting common fluids, structural and thermal simulation applications, it allows engineers to experiment with design ideas and see instant feedback from their changes.

 Exhibit Hall Stage Presentations